mvolkmann/blog/src/zig.md

 array items or struct field assignments.
 This syntax can be used to assign a struct instance to a variable or pass one to a function.

-A struct definition specified with the `struct` keyword is not required.
+A literal struct is not required to be associated with a specific `struct` type.
-In this sense it is similar to creating objects in JavaScript.
+In this case it is an anonymous struct and is similar to creating objects in JavaScript.

-The following example creates a `struct` instance with four properties.
+The following example creates an anonymous `struct` instance with four properties.

 ```zig
     const instance = .{